 - 1 teaspoon turmeric

-- Cilantro, Greek yogurt, and/or roasted squash seeds to garnish (optional)
+- cilantro, Greek yogurt, and/or roasted squash seeds for garnish, optional

 - Combine all ingredients (except for cilantro and yogurt) in a slow cooker.